 Remember always that Satan did not hesitate to tempt the very Son of God by putting stumbling blocks in His path.

-May we treasure the Word of God in our hearts so that we might not sin against our God.
-May we always strive to do God's will and keep the stumbling blocks behind us.
-May we remain faithful, the way Jesus did despite Satan's many stumbling blocks.
-May we follow Jesus' example so that Satan will flee from us.
-May we put on the whole armor of God so that we may stand firm.
+May we treasure the Word of God in our hearts so that we might not sin against God.
+May we always do God's will and keep the stumbling blocks behind us.
+May we remain faithful like Jesus did despite Satan's many stumbling blocks.
+May we follow Jesus' example so Satan will flee from us.
+May we put on the whole armor of God to stand firm.

 Luci